-- 1. Weekly Reports (see Appendix A) to be completed and turned in to Training Director's office by Monday of subsequent week. - 2.
-Approval for all leave required from supervisors whose work will be affected and from Training Director.
+- 1. Weekly Reports (see Appendix A) to be completed and turned in to Training Director/Associate Training Directors by Monday of subsequent week. - 2.
+Approval for all leave required from site supervisors whose work will be affected.
 See Appendix B for leave policies and the leave request form.
-Leave forms need to be submitted 2 weeks in advance for Dr. Nguyen's signature, with primary supervisor's signature already obtained.
-Can be sent electronically for Dr.
+Leave forms need to be submitted 2 weeks in advance to Dr. Nguyen, with primary supervisor's signature already obtained.
+Signed leave form can be sent electronically to Dr. Nguyen. - 3.
+Any exceptions to general program guidelines require petition to the Training Director and approval from the Training Committee.